 White vinegar is also a natural flea control for dogs.
 Simply make up a solution of equal parts white vinegar and water and spray onto your dog's coat.

 One of our regular visitors (Stephanie, you know who you are!) sent us this great photo of her Cocker Spaniels.

 Stephanie sprays her dogs' coats with vinegar to repel fleas naturally.
 She swears by it as she says it make their coats beautiful and glossy and it's not expensive - it's a great cheap alternative to those expensive de-lousing pipettes!

-Cedar chips or shavings placed inside a pillow case, or your dog's bed is said to deter fleas, as apparently they don't like the smell...how on earth did they work that one out?
+Cedar chips or shavings placed inside a pillow case, or your dog's bed is said to repel fleas because, apparently, they don't like the smell...how on earth did they work that one out?

-The cedar chips must be contained, especially if your Cocker Spaniel enjoys chewing wood, as cedar wood could make him sick.
+The cedar chips must be contained, especially if your Cocker Spaniel enjoys chewing sticks of wood as cedar could make him sick.

 If your dog also has an outside kennel, don't forget to use the cedar there too.

 It's said that fleas don't like the taste of garlic (again, how on earth do they know that?)!